Can Masturbating Induce A Period? | Unraveling Myths

 The Biological Mechanisms at Play

 Masturbation involves various physiological responses, including increased blood flow to the genitals and muscle contractions during orgasm.
-While these responses may create sensations similar to those felt during menstruation or may even alleviate menstrual cramps temporarily due to endorphin release, they do not influence hormonal levels in a way that would induce menstruation.
+While these responses may create sensations similar to those felt during menstruation or may even ease menstrual cramps temporarily in some people, they do not influence hormonal levels in a way that would induce menstruation.

-The body regulates hormonal fluctuations through complex feedback mechanisms involving the hypothalamus and pituitary gland.
+The body regulates hormonal fluctuations through complex feedback mechanisms involving the hypothalamus, pituitary gland, and ovaries.
 Engaging in sexual activity may provide temporary relief from stress or discomfort associated with PMS (premenstrual syndrome), but it does not alter hormonal pathways sufficiently to trigger menstruation.

 Common Misconceptions About Masturbation and Menstruation